Dorset Arms, Withyham

 Though the decor and un-stuffy atmosphere of the Dorset Arms is definitely one of a pub, there are elements of fine dining even beyond the quality food, with monogrammed plates and waistcoated serving staff.
 It’s certainly a place you could choose for a special occasion.

-Christmas (eek!) menus are out now, so take a look and get planning.
+Christmas (eek!) menus for parties and the day itself are out now, featuring turkey, venison and more, so take a look and get planning.

 I asked for a nose around the pretty cottage (a former school room) behind the pub while I was there, which features six recently refurbished ensuite bedrooms with nice touches like robes and Nespresso machines.